Baggi24/slider/readme.txt

 == Changelog ==

+= 2.4.6 =
+* 1) Fixed an issue with SSL licenses
+* 2) Fixed bullet options functionality

 = 2.4.5 =
-* 1. We have added functional lightbox to slider , allowing users to enable lighbox for sliders.
+* 1) We have added functional lightbox to slider , allowing users to enable lighbox for sliders.

 = 2.4.4 =
 * We have changed the structure of the admin panel to appear more user friendly on big monitors, now the navigation in the admin panel appears user friendly.